groupdocs-assembly/GroupDocs.Assembly-for-Java/Docs/content/assembly/java/developer-guide/advanced-usage/working-with-chart-reports-pie/pie-chart-in-presentation-document.md

 ---
-id: pie-chart-in-word-processing-document
+id: pie-chart-in-presentation-document
-url: assembly/java/pie-chart-in-word-processing-document
+url: assembly/java/pie-chart-in-presentation-document
-title: Pie Chart in Word Processing Document
+title: Pie Chart in Presentation Document
-weight: 1
+weight: 3
 description: ""
 keywords:
 productName: GroupDocs.Assembly for Java
 hideChildren: False
 ---
-{{< alert style="info" >}}In this article, we will use GroupDocs.Assembly to generate a Pie Chart report in Word Processing Document format.{{< /alert >}}{{< alert style="info" >}}The code uses some of the objects defined in [The Business Layer](https://docs.groupdocs.com/assembly/java/the-business-layer/).{{< /alert >}}
+{{< alert style="info" >}}In this article, we will use GroupDocs.Assembly to generate a Pie Chart report in Presentation Document format.{{< /alert >}}{{< alert style="info" >}}The code uses some of the objects defined in [The Business Layer](https://docs.groupdocs.com/assembly/java/the-business-layer/).{{< /alert >}}

-## Pie Chart in Microsoft Word Document
+## Pie Chart in Microsoft PowerPoint Document

 ### Creating a Pie Chart

-Please follow below steps to can create Pie Chart in MS Word 2013.
+Please follow below steps to create Pie Chart in MS PowerPoint 2013:

+1. Add a new presentation slide.
-1. Click in the document where you want to insert the chart, click the "Insert" tab, and then click "Chart" in the illustrations group to open the "Insert Chart" dialog box.
+2. Click the "Insert" tab, and then click "Chart" in the illustrations group to open the "Insert Chart" dialog box.
-2. Select "Pie".
+3. Select "Pie".
-3. Preview "Pie" and press OK to insert the chart and Worksheet template to your document.
+4. Preview "Pie" and press OK to insert the chart and Worksheet template to your document.
-4. Edit the Worksheet with your data to update the chart.
-See [Chart Data (Excel)]({{< ref "assembly/java/developer-guide/working-with-chart-reports-pie/pie-chart-in-word-processing-document.md" >}})
+5. Edit the Worksheet with your data to update the chart.
+See [Chart Data (Excel)](https://docs.groupdocs.com/assembly/java/pie-chart-in-presentation-document/#adding-syntax-to-be-evaluated-by-groupdocsassembly-engine).
-5. Save the template.
+6. Save the template.

 ### Reporting Requirement